Rishhabhk/react-todo/README.md

 ## On clicking on the clear all button in task list page, all the tasks will be deleted and a message will be shown that no task added.
 ![image](https://github.com/Rishhabhk/task-management/assets/117934626/c2d4ffc6-d056-44c9-abe5-fcd2f1c617af)

+# Test
+I have used Jest library for testing.
+I have created three separate files in tests folder for each component(AddTask, EditTask, TaskList).
+All the tests are passing.

 ## drive link for the first question